-Added to the list of designated federal loan servicers in 2012, EdFinancial Services manages student loans within the Direct Loan program, including:
+Added to the list of designated federal loan servicers in 2012, Edfinancial Services manages student loans within the direct loan program, including:

-- Direct Unsubsidized Loans
+- Direct unsubsidized loans

-- Direct Subsidized Loans
+- Direct subsidized loans

-- Direct PLUS Loans
+- Direct PLUS loans

-- Direct Consolidation Loans
+- Direct consolidation loans

-The site has additional resources for borrowers on their website, such as a blog with information about repayment options and loan forgiveness.
+The site has additional resources for borrowers on their website, including a blog with information about repayment options and loan forgiveness.

 - Online: You can make one-time online payments once you register for an account.

-- Phone: You can make payments over the phone by calling 1-855-337-6884.
+- Phone: You can make payments over the phone by calling 866-709-0202.

-- Mail: To mail payments for your Direct Loan, send a check to: U.S. Department of Education, P.O.
-Box 105193, Atlanta, GA 30348-5193.
+- Mail: To mail payments for your direct loan, send a check to: U.S. Department of Education, P.O.
+Box 4830, Portland, OR 97208.

-- Forbearance or deferment: If you’ve lost your job, are facing a medical emergency, or cannot afford your payments, you might be able to postpone making payments for up to 12 months without entering into default.
+- Forbearance or deferment: If you’ve lost your job, are facing a medical emergency or cannot afford your payments, you might be able to postpone making payments for up to 12 months without entering into default.

 Federal loan servicers are under intense scrutiny due to concerns about how they handle borrower issues and payments.